 Photographer: Jeff Fusco

 An extraordinary theatrical production, Terror Behind the Walls features Hollywood-quality sets, custom-designed props, animatronics, and digital sound effects, all taking place within the walls of the prison.
 It takes an elite team of 14 makeup artists almost three hours to prepare the cast of more than 200 Halloween performers each evening.
+Terror Behind the Wall begins with a critical decision for visitors: should they explore the prison and watch the action, or should they mark themselves to truly interact with the denizens of the cellblocks?
+Those who opt in for true interactivity may be grabbed, held back, sent into hidden passageways, removed from their group, and even occasionally incorporated into the show.
+They will deal with the consequences of their decision through six long attractions.

 After an extremely popular first year, Eastern State Penitentiary’s “After Dark VIP Tour” returns for 2011.
 This ultimate Halloween experience begins with an hour-long, guided flashlight walking tour of this National Historic Landmark.
 Highlights include the cellblocks, Death Row, Al Capone’s cell, and the underground punishment cells below Cellblock 14.
 Following the tour, guests will be escorted to the front of the Terror Behind the Walls’ lines.
 Visitors can remember their evening with a souvenir photo, taken inside the penitentiary, and a special Terror Behind the Walls LED flashlight (included in admission).